 Keep refrigerated; use within a few days of bringing it home.

-Earliest written record of this cheese is a letter to Parmentier, advising him to eat it with potatoes.
+The earliest written record of this cheese is a letter to Parmentier advising him to eat it with potatoes.

 Literature & Lore